careforrare/PersonalizedMedicine/care-for-rare/content/en/docs/for-clinics/_index.md

 ---
-title: For Clinics
+title: For clinics
 description: Learn how Care for Rare supports medical research while ensuring the highest privacy standards.
-weight: 4
+weight: 1
 ---